 |Type 4||IEEE 802.3bt||71-90W||100W||Cat5e||4 pairs class7-8||2018|

 IEEE 802.3af and 802.3at are the most common PoE standards that a wide majority of PoE devices can support.
 IEEE 802.3bt has been newly released, which is not in large-scale use.
-Only a few vendors’ products support this standard.
-But note that, this device requires a special PoE adapter for power supply.
+Only a few vendors’ products support this standard, such as FS S5860-24XB-U, which is a PoE++ switch that supports auto-sensing IEEE 802.3af/at/bt PoE standard.
 Therefore, we just discuss PoE wattage of IEEE 802.3af and 802.3at here.

 As described above, standard PoE can supply maximum power output of 15.4W, while PoE+ is 30W.
-When a plan calls for multiple devices that to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage the devices require can not exceed the amount of power that the switch can supply.
-Here takes FS S1400-24T4F PoE/PoE+ switch as an example.
+When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices does not exceed the maximum wattage of the switch.
+Here takes FS S3400-24T4FP PoE/PoE+ switch as an example.
 It’s a managed switch with 24 RJ45 ports and 4 SFP ports.
-It complies with IEEE 802.3af/at with a max power consumption of 400W.
-This means the 24 port switch provides the availability of PoE and PoE+ power.
-Therefore, this switch can simultaneously connect 24 (15.4W×24=369.6＜400W) devices with PoE standard.
-And it can support 13 (30W×13=390W＜400W) devices with PoE+ standard.
+It complies with IEEE 802.3af/at, the total power budget is 370W.
+This means the 24-port switch provides the availability of PoE and PoE+ power.
+Therefore, this switch can simultaneously connect 24 (15.4W×24=369.6＜370W) devices with PoE standard.
+And it can support 12 (30W×12=360W＜370W) devices with PoE+ standard.

-Follow the PoE standards for higher security and better ability to connect and communicate with PoE devices, FS has released a series of PoE/PoE+ switches, supporting 10/100/1000Base-T and 10G transmission rate.
-They are available in 8/24/48 ports options.
-The switches use plug-and-play design, supporting layer 2+ switching features like O-ring, Port-based VLAN etc. They also offer advanced management like WEB, CLI, TELNET, SNMP.
-FS Poe/PoE+ switches can power any 802.3af or 802.3at device of the market, making them the most flexible and secure PoE switches out there.
-The following table lists the specifications of FS PoE/PoE+ switches.
+FS now has PoE/PoE+/PoE++ switches that follow the PoE standard for higher security and better ability.
+They are available in 8/16/24/48 ports options.
+These switches support layer 2+ switching features like VLAN.
+They also offer advanced management like WEB, CLI, TELNET, SNMP.
+FS PoE/PoE+ switches can power any 802.3af or 802.3at device of the market, making them flexible and secure.
+The following table lists the specifications of 4 FS PoE/PoE+/PoE++ switches.

-PoE standards rule the maximum power output of a PSE, helping protect PoE-enabled devices from high-voltage damage.
-In addition, deploying PoE technology can make cabling installation easier for cost saving.
+PoE standards specifies the maximum power output of a PSE, helping protect PoE-enabled devices from high-voltage damage.
+In addition, PoE technology can make the cabling installation easier and save your costs.
 It’s especially suitable for IP monitoring and remote monitoring applications, such as a PoE electronic billboard, or a PoE electronic display.
-FS PoE/PoE+ switches with good quality, favorable price and same-day shipping service deliver robust performance and intelligent switching for networks.
-If you still have any questions about PoE standards, contact us via firstname.lastname@example.org or live chat.